Senior Gardening

 Side removed Seed slurry in container

 Growing Garden SeedsSet aside your covered container of tomato seeds and gel.
 You will want to let the slurry sit and ferment.
 Depending on your ambient temperature, the process may take 2-4 days.
-According to Rob Johnston, Jr.'s Growing garden seeds: A manual for gardeners and small farmers, the process "requires about 4 days at around 60o F, about 2 days at 80o F." He recommends cooler temperatures (60-70o F) "to prolong fermentation for over 3 days so that the bacteria which could cause canker disease in the following crop are destroyed."
+According to Rob Johnston, Jr.'s Growing garden seeds: A manual for gardeners and small farmers (Also available from Amazon), the process "requires about 4 days at around 60o F, about 2 days at 80o F." He recommends cooler temperatures (60-70o F) "to prolong fermentation for over 3 days so that the bacteria which could cause canker disease in the following crop are destroyed."
+I usually let our saved tomato seed ferment for three or four days (in an air conditioned house).

 Stir your fermenting tomato seed mixture daily, if not several times a day.
-Since I keep our fermenting seed in a covered plastic container, I just shake the container sideways several times a day over the fermentation period.
+When I keep our fermenting seed in a covered plastic container, I just shake the container sideways several times a day over the fermentation period.
+Larger batches go into regular pint or quart canning jars with a plastic lid.

 Fermented tomato slurry

-After three or four days of fermentation, you should have a really nasty smelling solution such as the one pictured above.
-At this point I add water to the seed and float off light seeds (which usually aren't viable) and plant material.
+After three or four days of fermentation, you should have a nasty smelling solution such as the one pictured above.
+At this point I add water to the seed and float off mold, light seeds (which usually aren't viable), and plant material.
 I do this rinse four or five times, sometimes letting the seed sit for a few hours in between rinses.

-The fermentation step should separate all the plant material from the seeds.
+The fermentation step should separate most of the plant material from the seeds.
 If it hasn't, gently use your fingers to tease off the plant material from the seed before washing it off.

 Storing Your Seed

 I've used a variety of packages for saving tomato and other seeds over the years.
-I think the key to preserving viable seed is to get the seed really dry, get the air out of your package, and to freeze it.
+I think the key to preserving viable seed is to get the seed really dry, get the air out of your package, and store it in a cool, dry, dark location.
+Seed packets in a mason jar with a tight fitting lid stored on a cool shelf should last for several years.
+If you have an amber or dark green mason jar with a tight fitting lid, so much the better.

 Tomato seed packages

-Foil packets, small brown envelopes, and glassine envelopes all work well for storing saved seed.
-I used foil, as I had plenty of it on hand.
+Foil packets, small brown or white envelopes, and glassine envelopes all work well for storing saved seed.
 The Stokes seed packet shown above carries a date of January, 1987 and still has a few seeds in it.
 I'm not really sure if my tomato plants for seed saving this year came from it or one of my past batches of saved seed from 1984 or 1992.
-The point here is that freezing tomato seed retains its viability for a long, long time.
-But also note that I put around a hundred seeds from the various packets into a six inch pot and only got about fourteen tomato seedlings from the planting.
+The point here is that freezing tomato seed retains its viability for a very long time.
+But also note that I put around a hundred seeds from the various packets of Moira tomato seed into a six inch pot and only got about fourteen tomato seedlings from the planting.
 I almost lost my start of Moira tomatoes because I didn't grow them out and save seed from them for over 20 years.
 Duh!

 That's about all there is to it.
-Saving tomato seed is an easy process.
+Saving tomato seed is a relatively easy process.

 Helpful Links